monasticus/mimeo/README.md

 [![Code Coverage](https://img.shields.io/badge/Code%20Coverage-100%25-brightgreen?style=plastic)](https://github.com/TomaszAniolowski/mimeo/actions/workflows/coverage_badge.yml?query=branch%3Amain)

 [Mimeo](https://github.com/TomaszAniolowski/mimeo) is a command line tool and a python library generating NoSQL data based on a template.
 It can be used by developers, testers or business analysts in their daily work.
+Its main advantage over other generators is that it can build data with nested nodes at any level (as in real data).

 ## Installation